uwsampa/sampa-public/README.md

 TODOs, Known Issues
 ----------------------
 + Lab hooknook is not working
-+ Code page could really use an update
 + Polish up frontpage, re-integrate projects for the new decade